-We have audited Copart, Inc.'s internal control over financial reporting as of July 31, 2017, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
-Copart, Inc.'s management is responsible for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying "Management's Report on Internal Control Over Financial Reporting".
-Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.
+We have audited the internal control over financial reporting of Copart, Inc. (the Company) as of July 31, 2019, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
+In our opinion, Copart, Inc. maintained, in all material respects, effective internal control over financial reporting as of July 31, 2019, based on the COSO criteria.